YukiYotsu/UHAILab/README.md

 for the AI Lab course at the University of Helsinki in 2025

 # Introduction
-This is the page for storing some tips.
+This is the page for storing some tips for myself.
+This is *not* the documentation for grading.

 # Connecting with local computers
 For more information, see Cloning a repository[1] and Set up Git[2].